HomeResources › Google LSA Ranking Factors

 How Google's LSA Auction Actually Works

-Google runs an auction every time someone searches for a local service.
-It doesn't simply rank the highest bidder first — it weighs your bid against your overall profile quality and the predicted likelihood that the user will contact your business.
-A lower-bid profile with excellent reviews and fast response times can and regularly does outrank a high-bid profile with a weak or incomplete listing.
+Every time someone searches for a local service, Google runs an auction.
+And here's what surprises most contractors: it doesn't just hand the top spot to whoever bids the most.
+Google weighs your bid against your overall profile quality and the predicted likelihood that the searcher will actually contact your business.
+A lower-bid profile with excellent reviews and fast response times can (and regularly does) outrank a high-bid profile with a weak or incomplete listing.

 Reviews are the dominant ranking signal in LSA.
 Google pulls review data directly from your Google Business Profile and displays it on your LSA listing.
 Both the quantity and quality of reviews feed into the auction ranking.

 The practical benchmark: businesses with a 4.8-star average or higher consistently occupy the top three positions.
-A business with 150 reviews at 4.8 stars will typically outrank a competitor sitting at 5.0 stars with only 20 reviews — volume signals consistency.
+A business with 150 reviews at 4.8 stars will typically outrank a competitor sitting at 5.0 stars with only 20 reviews.
+Volume signals consistency to customers searching near you and to Google's algorithm.
 Recency matters equally.
 A cluster of old reviews followed by months of silence tells Google you may no longer be actively serving customers, and your ranking drops accordingly.

 Google tracks every lead that comes through LSA.
 If you miss calls or take hours to respond to messages, the algorithm records this and adjusts your placement downward.
 Google routes all LSA calls through its own number, which gives it full visibility into whether calls were answered, how quickly, and how long the conversation lasted.

-Slow or missed responses also hurt your business directly — leads go cold fast.
-A homeowner calling for an emergency repair will dial the next business within minutes if they don't reach you.
+Slow or missed responses also hurt your business directly.
+Leads go cold fast.
+A homeowner calling about an emergency repair will dial the next business within minutes if they don't reach you.
+The ranking penalty is almost secondary to the direct revenue loss.

-• Staff your phones during peak hours — review your LSA lead data to identify when most calls come in and ensure coverage.
+• Staff your phones during peak hours.
+Review your LSA lead data to identify when most calls come in and make sure someone's answering.

 Factor 3: Bid Mode and Budget

 Your bid is a direct input into the LSA auction.
 Google offers two modes: Maximize Leads and Max Per Lead.
-Google's own documentation recommends Maximize Leads for most businesses — it lets the algorithm set bids dynamically to get the most leads within your budget, rather than capping each lead at a fixed price that can artificially suppress your volume.
+Google's own documentation recommends Maximize Leads for most businesses.
+It lets the algorithm set bids dynamically to get the most leads within your budget, rather than capping each lead at a fixed price that can suppress your volume.

-• Review your weekly spend cap — if you're hitting it early, either increase budget or narrow your service area to concentrate spend on your best territory.
+• Review your weekly spend cap each Monday.
+If you're hitting it by Wednesday or Thursday, either increase budget or narrow your service area to concentrate spend on your best territory.

 Factor 4: Profile Completeness and Photos

-Photos matter beyond ranking too — they directly influence whether users click your listing at all.
-A profile with real team photos and job photos converts significantly better than one with no images or stock photography.
+Photos matter beyond ranking too.
+They directly influence whether homeowners click your listing at all.
+Think about it: a profile with real team photos and completed job photos converts significantly better than one with no images or generic stock photography.
+Would you hire a contractor whose profile looks like they couldn't be bothered to upload a single photo?

 Factor 5: Services and Job Types Enabled

-This is one of the most commonly missed optimization points.
+This is one of the most commonly missed optimization points, and it's a frustrating one because it's so easy to fix.
 Google will not assume you offer a service just because it appears on your website or GBP.
-If a job type isn't explicitly enabled inside your LSA profile, you are invisible for any search related to that service — regardless of your bid or review count.
+If a job type isn't explicitly enabled inside your LSA profile, you are invisible for any search related to that service.
+Doesn't matter how high your bid is or how many reviews you have.

 Factor 6: Messaging Enabled